-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with ataxia.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with ataxia.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces thermal ablation that destroys the targeted tissue causing ataxia.
 This has been accomplished in a single case, but more work needs to be done before this is widely available.